 If we needed a thicker, more spreadable ganache frosting that will set up firm (often used beneath fondant), I would use a 2:1 ratio of chocolate to cream for a semi-sweet or dark chocolate ganache.
 You could even adjust to 3:1 for an even firmer result.

-Here's our full Video of How to Make an Easy Ganache Drip and Whipped Ganache in the Microwave (And how to apply it)!
+How to Make an Easy Ganache Drip and Whipped Ganache: Video

 - When creating a white chocolate or milk chocolate ganache drip, you'll want to increase your ratio of chocolate to cream.
 Otherwise, the resulting ganache will likely be too soft and runny.